adrikachowdhury/Irony-Detection-Twitter/README.md

 1. Download the repository from GitHub.
 2. Install dependencies available on requirements.txt
 3. Install NLTK data
-4. Open IronyDetection.ipynb in a notebook (Google Colab/Jupyter) and run all cells to train and evaluate the model.
+4. Open IronyDetection.ipynb in a notebook (Google Colab/Jupyter) and run all cells to train and evaluate the model through hyperparameter tuning.